Semrush helps you:

 Here are the main things that I didn’t like about Majestic SEO.

-And this is coming from someone that’s been in the SEO field for years.
-So I can kinda of figure out what different features do based on other tools that I’ve tried.
-If you’re new to SEO, you’d probably have trouble even using Majestic.
-Nevermind getting the most out of it.
+And this is coming from someone that’s been in SEO for 10+ years.
+So I can kind of figure out what different features do based on other tools that I’ve tried.

-I’ve given a bunch of examples of the broken UX in this Majestic SEO review.
+I’ve given a bunch of examples of the poor UX in this Majestic SEO review.
 So I don’t need to cover it again here.
 But to me, the bad UX is Majestic’s #1 flaw.

-For example, according to Majestic, Backlinko has 619,110 indexed URLs.
+For example, according to Majestic, Backlinko has 343,791 indexed URLs.

-Backlinko – Indexed URLs
+Majestic – Backlinko – Domain Information – Indexed URLs

-In reality, my site has 240 URLs indexed in Google.
+In reality, my site has 565 URLs indexed in Google.

 Again, I’m not expecting this number to be 100% accurate.
 But when the number is that far off, it makes me question the tool’s data as a whole.

-When doing research for this Majestic SEO review I ran into literally dozens of metrics, features and reports that weren’t clear.
+When doing research for this Majestic SEO review I ran into literally dozens of metrics, features, and reports that weren’t clear.
 And the explanations didn’t help.

 The Bottom Line: My Majestic SEO Review